eschmidt42/eu-parliament-votes/README.md

 # Making sense of EU Parliament Plenary roll call vote PDFs

-Ever wondered if you could visualise the voting behavior of MEPs in the EU Plenary yourself somehow?
+> Ever wondered if you could visualise the voting behavior of MEPs in the EU Plenary yourself somehow?
 Wonder no longer!
 With this repo this is now a thing, well perhaps ... mostly I think ...

-Currently this repo is using PyPDF2 to parse PDFs behind [_Result of roll call votes available](https://www.europarl.europa.eu/plenary/en/votes.html?tab=votes).
-And the notebook already contains a dazzling Plotly visulisation!

 ## Why?